Seokguram Grotto and Bulguksa Temple

 Present

-Bulguksa serves as the head temple of the 11th district of the Jogye Order of Korean Buddhism and functions as an active place of worship with resident monks conducting daily services and annual festivals.
-Both sites attract hundreds of thousands of visitors annually.
+Bulguksa serves as the head temple of the 11th district of the Jogye Order of Korean Buddhism, with resident monks conducting daily services and annual festivals.
+The temple complex contains six National Treasures, including two gilt-bronze Buddhas and two stone pagodas.
+Seokguram Grotto houses a 3.5-meter granite Buddha in the earth-touching gesture of enlightenment, surrounded by 40 carved bodhisattvas and guardians.
+Access to the grotto is controlled to preserve the sculptures.
+Both sites attract hundreds of thousands of pilgrims and visitors annually.

 Religious Significance